nafreesv/Data-Analytics-Portfolio/README.md

 ![Cover Image](https://github.com/nafreesv/Data-Analytics-Portfolio/assets/125745088/3cf734ea-dcef-4a5e-8858-899fc97d4f4d)

 <h2 align="left">About Me</h2>
-<p align="justify"> I am a passionate Data Analyst with a background in data analytics and accounting.
-Proficient in Python, SQL, Power BI, and Excel, with advanced skills in statistical data analysis.
-Leveraging hands-on experience gained through building data analytics portfolio projects and completing Google's intensive Career Certificate program in advanced data analytics.
-Enthusiastic about uncovering patterns and insights in complex datasets to drive data-driven decisions. </p>
+<p align="justify"> I am a finance professional turned data analyst with a passion for transforming raw data into meaningful insights that drive business success.
+Skilled in Excel, Power Query, Power BI, SQL, Python, and statistics, I specialize in data analysis, automation, and interactive dashboarding to enhance efficiency, financial visibility, and decision-making.
+With experience in FMCG, real estate, and trading data, I provide insights that optimize business strategies and performance.

+Currently pursuing a Postgraduate Diploma in Data Science, I am expanding my expertise in machine learning and automation to stay ahead in data analytics.
+I am committed to leveraging data for business impact and thrive in environments where analytics drive strategic decisions. </p>

 **[My Linkedin Profile](https://www.linkedin.com/in/nafrees/)**